Work and Health Programme statistics: background information and methodology

 6. performance expectations – job outcome estimates derived by DWP prior to the programme start in comparison with actual job outcome figures.

-Statistics on referrals, individuals referred, starts, first earnings from employment, and the headline figure for job outcomes are currently available for WHP Pioneer.
+Statistics on referrals, individuals referred, starts, first earnings from employment, and job outcomes are now available for WHP Pioneer.

 The WHP is available for 3 different eligibility types: